 In times past, many women felt that their lives were over after their childbearing years were done.
 But thankfully we live in times where age seventy is like the new forty, and we have so much to look forward to in this last third of our lives!

 This is a very exciting time for women, and there are particular archetypes, or stereotypes of older, wise women, (known as crones in the maiden, mother, crone trilogy), who embody their own kind of wisdom based on their life experiences.
-Dr. Bolen has discussed four specific Greek goddess archetypes that are commonly found in this period of women’s lives, and you may recognize yourself in either Metis, or other Greek goddesses in mythology with the traits I will describe.
+Dr. Bolen has discussed four specific Greek goddess archetypes that are commonly found in this period of women’s lives, and you may recognize yourself in Metis or other Greek goddesses in mythology with the traits I will describe.

 Greek Goddess in Mythology: Metis of Practical Wisdom

 Metis (pronounced Meetus) is the Greek goddess of practical and intellectual wisdom.
-She uses her intelligence to master skills that result in having something tangible to show for it.
+She uses her intelligence to master skills that result in having something tangible to show for them.
 Metis is someone who likes to use her hands or her mind to make something that engages her attention on a soul level.
 She brings many of her life experiences to her crafts.

 She can be a good doctor or diagnostician, will excel at business, politics, and law, and steers a wise course, often cutting straight to the heart of the matter.
-She easily settles conflicts through discussion and mediation, and likes to work in groups so that everyone can find a satisfying outcome together.
-Women who have traits such as Metis can take the long range view to see what the best outcome will be.
+She easily settles conflicts through discussion and mediation and likes to work in groups so that everyone can find a satisfying outcome together.
+Women who have traits such as Metis can take the long-range view to see what the best outcome will be.